XpiritBV/BuildingModernWebApplicationsWorkshop/docs-angular/Lab2-CreatingComponents.md

 > #### Suggestion:
 >
 > Run the application and press the button. you should now see the values of the form logged to your developer console.
 Press F12 in Google Chrome for example to view the logs.
+You should also see the form becoming invalid and valid when changing the Nickname field, because it has the required validator on it.

 > #### Pro tip:
 >
-> Go to https://angular.io/guide/reactive-forms to learn more about Angular Reactive Forms
+> Go to https://angular.io/guide/reactive-forms to learn more about Angular Reactive Forms and validating forms.

 ## Wrap up